-All the ins and outs of vodka!
+Vodka: Explore all the ins and outs of this great drink!

 When and where was vodka invented?

 Is vodka Russian or Polish?
-Despite the name being Russian (meaning “little water”), the origin of vodka is a long-standing debate.
+Despite the name being Russian (meaning “little water”), the origin is a long-standing debate.
 There is no clear evidence who started making vodka first.
-The oldest known written reference to vodka was found in a Polish manuscript from 1405.
+The oldest known written reference was found in a Polish manuscript from 1405.
 Some claim that it originated as early as the 8th or 9th century in either Poland or Russia.
-What we know for sure is that the drink called ‘vodka’ was already distilled in Russia in the 14th century.
-In the 15th and 16th centuries it began to gain more fame and the vodka trade began to flourish in both Russia and Poland.
+What we know for sure is that the drink was already distilled in Russia in the 14th century.
+In the 15th and 16th centuries it began to gain more fame and the trade began to flourish in both Russia and Poland.
 Today, the alcohol content of vodka is between 40% and 70%.
 Back then, it was only 14%.

 How is vodka made?

 Vodka (read more at Wikipedia) is actually a very simple drink.
 It is clear and colorless and has no distinct taste or smell.
-But what does the production process of vodka look like and what ingredients are used?
+But what does the production process look like and what ingredients are used?

-The main ingredients of vodka are water and ethanol.
+The main ingredients are water and ethanol.
 In addition, grains, and other starchy plants such as rye, wheat and potatoes are fermented.
 Producers also frequently choose to use other ingredients, such as sugar beets, soybeans or grapes to add more taste.

 The grain must first be ground to make it finer.
 Subsequently, the starch in the grain must be converted to sugar to eventually get an alcoholic beverage.
 This phase is also called the “germination phase“.
 The result is a sugar water that is converted to alcohol by adding yeast.